Blog

 Find the “Right” Program for Your Career Stage

 If you find that you might not be a good fit for a traditional two-year MBA program, be aware that other options exist.
 We are seeing the rise of MBA programs that cater to applicants at different stages of their career.
-For example, mid-career candidates (those with 8 to 15 years of work experience) can choose a one-year program such as MIT Sloan Fellows, Stanford MSx, or Kellogg’s One-Year Accelerated MBA.
+For example, mid-career candidates (those with 8 to 15 years of work experience) can choose a one-year program, such as the MIT Sloan Fellows, Stanford MSx, or Kellogg’s One-Year Accelerated MBA.
 And college seniors can apply for deferred admission to many business schools (for more on this option, see our blog post An Overview of Deferred Admissions MBA Programs).

 We hope the factors we have addressed in this post can help you decide whether you are ready to apply to a traditional two-year MBA program or might want to explore other options.
 If you would like to discuss your profile in more detail or receive targeted guidance on your business school application, simply sign up for a free 30-minute consultation with an mbaMission admissions expert.